About tour

 Djupivogur Village

-East Iceland isn’t only famous for its fishing towns and fjord scenery.
-You’ll also find numerous points of interests along your drive.
-For example, Stodvarfjordur is a town rich in Icelandic culture heritage, even though there are only 200 inhabitants.
+Stöðvarfjörður is a town rich in Icelandic cultural heritage, even though there are only 200 inhabitants.
 One popular site is Petra’s Stone and Mineral Collection.
-You’ll see a range of Icelandic stones in different shapes, colors, and textures while learning a great deal about Iceland’s geography.
+You’ll see a range of Icelandic stones in different shapes, colors, and textures while learning much about Iceland’s geography.
+The on-site café serves tasty dishes, like soups, drinks, and even sweets.

 Lagarfljót Lake

 The Ring Road will lead you to a long lake called Lagarfljot.
-According to legend, a giant serpent lives in this lake of which sightings have been reported for centuries.
-Some people have even caught this serpent on video, you can look it up on YouTube!
+According to legend, a giant serpent lives in this lake, and sightings have been reported for centuries.
+Some people have even caught this serpent on video, and you can look it up on YouTube!

 Borgarfjörður